 Finding the relevant keywords used for the Google search engine in the past is very easy: Run Google Trends.
 Google Trends is an analytics tool provided for free and enables the search and comparison of trends.
 The generated data reflects the daily number of searches people make on Google for specific keywords.

-Without a tool like Google Trends it is difficult to find the best keyword
+Without a tool like Google Trends it is difficult to find the best keyword out of a group of similiar.
+The analysis below checked a search for Jekyll comparing the use of the keywords Themes

 versus Templates

-in the relevance for searches using Themes
+.
+The difference in the relevance for searches using Themes

 or Templates

-the same, is impressive.
+what means quite the same, is impressive.

 This strategic placement of valuable keywords will help to prioritize search engines for your articles over your competitors' content.
 If you’ve finished researching on keywords, include them in your content for headlines, and titles.
 But be careful using the keywords and not place them at the expense of readability or other compromises that prioritize search engines over your readers.